Sat 12th Oct 2019

 "As a proud Lutonian, I really look forward to seeing all the projects come to life and celebrate the town and its people.
 I am really passionate about providing new opportunities for young people living in Luton, and People Power Passion does just that."

-Throughout 2019, find us online and help design the future of Luton.
+Find us online and help design the future of Luton.